GreenleafLab/chromVAR/README.md

 The argument auth\_token takes in your github [personal acces token](https://github.com/settings/applications).
 This token is needed because at the moment this repository is private.

 A number of needed packages are installed in this process.
 Note that for functions that require a genome sequence, the package [BSgenome.Hsapiens.UCSC.hg19](https://bioconductor.org/packages/release/data/annotation/html/BSgenome.Hsapiens.UCSC.hg19.html) is used as a default argument.
 However that package will not be automatically installed -- if using the default argument and that genome build, you will need to install that package.
-If using another genome build, the appropraiate BSgenome object for your species should be passed to functions requiring a genome build (e.g. `get_motif_indices`, `get_gc`, and `get_kmer_indices`).
+If using another genome build, the appropraiate BSgenome object for your species should be passed to functions requiring a genome build (e.g. `match_pwms`, `add_gc_bias`).

 Depending on your repository settings, the Bioconductor dependencies may fail to install.
 Use `setRepositories(graphics=F)` to see what repositories you have activated and to add the BioC software repository if need be.